logo

 The night before her death, Burrell had performed an improv set at a local Brooklyn venue.
 A witness told the New York Post that she was "in great spirits" around 1 a.m., her last known public appearance.

-The city medical examiner has yet to release an official cause of death.
-Law enforcement sources have stated it is too early to determine whether the pills played any role in her death, and there is currently no suspicion of foul play.
+The city medical examiner had yet to release an official cause of death.
+Law enforcement sources had stated it was too early to determine whether the pills played any role in her death, and there was no suspicion of foul play at the time.

 Advertisement